thanhndv212/figaroh-plus/doc/pal_calib_adaptation.md

 - Too many iterations with bad convergence.
 (500 random configs/ 4-5 hrs of work on average per robot)
 - No existing cross-validation process of the identified parameters

-### 2/ What Figaroh offers to improve the current calibration framwork for TIAGo
+### 2/ What Figaroh offers to improve the current framework
 - Complete model for any desired kinematic chain.
 - Offering selection of joint angle offset/full-set kinematic parameters (URDF compatible) calibration (further level of non-geometric parameters such as joint elasticity (TIAGo 2, CANOPIES), base suspension effect are in development)
 - Optimizer to select a minimal set of experiment configurations (reduced by factor of 10, at least with current framework)